Miracle Mile (film): Plot

 Harry Washello and Julie Peters meet at the La Brea Tar Pits and immediately fall in love.
 They spend the afternoon together and arrange to meet again at midnight.
 However, due to a freak accident, a power failure results in Harry's alarm not going off until much later.
 Julie cannot reach Harry, so she leaves for home.
-When Harry awakes that night, he realizes what has happened and rushes to Julie's workplace, arriving at 4 AM.
+When Harry awakes that night, he realizes what has happened and rushes to Julie's workplace, arriving at 4 a.m.
 Harry tries calling Julie on a payphone but only reaches her answering machine, where he leaves an apology.
 The phone rings again and Harry answers, hearing a frantic man named Chip urgently warning that nuclear war will break out in less than 70 minutes.
 When Harry asks who is calling, Chip realizes he has dialed the wrong area code.
 He pleads with Harry to call his father and apologize for some past wrong before he is interrupted and presumably shot dead.
 An unfamiliar voice picks up the phone and tells Harry to forget everything he heard before disconnecting.

 Harry, confused and not entirely convinced of the authenticity of the information, wanders back into the diner and tells the other customers what he has heard.
 As the patrons scoff at his story, one of them, a businesswoman named Landa places calls to politicians in Washington and finds that they are all suddenly heading for "the extreme Southern Hemisphere".
 She verifies that the launch codes Chip mentioned are real and, convinced of the danger, immediately charters private jets out of Los Angeles International Airport to a compound in a region in Antarctica with no rainfall.
 Most customers and staff leave with her in the owner's delivery van.
 When the owner refuses to make any stops, Harry, unwilling to leave without Julie, arranges to meet the group at the airport and jumps from the truck.